-The following is a description of our principal oil and natural gas properties on production or under development as at December 31, 2020.
+The following is a description of our principal oil and natural gas properties, all located onshore in Alberta, Canada that are on production or under development, as at December 31, 2021.

 Wilson Creek

 Wilson Creek is located 100 kilometres west of Edmonton, Alberta.
 We hold an average working interest of approximately 64 percent and are the operator of our production and working interest lands.
 The primary reservoirs are the Cardium oil resource play and liquids rich natural gas from deeper Cretaceous and Triassic formations.
 The key characteristic of the light oil resource play is 35° - 40° API oil, predictable geology and production profiles as well as consistent and repeatable economics.
 Liquids rich natural gas is produced from the Manville group of formations.
 During the second quarter of 2018, we drilled, completed, and equipped our first Cardium formation, operated, horizontal well, brought on-stream at Wilson Creek.